The One Thing Solomon Asked For — Modern Paraphrase | fresh.bible

 Solomon's response tells you everything about his heart in that moment.
 He said:

-"You showed great and to my , and you've made me king in his place.
-Lord God, let your promise to my be fulfilled — because you've made me king over a people as numerous as the dust of the earth.
-Give me and knowledge to lead this people.
+"You showed great and Steadfast love to my father David, and you've made me king in his place.
+Lord God, let your promise to my father be fulfilled — because you've made me king over a people as numerous as the dust of the earth.
+Give me wisdom and knowledge to lead this people.
 Because honestly — who could possibly govern a nation this great on their own?"

 God's answer is remarkable — not just for what he gave, but for what he noticed.
 God said: